buck-yeh/bux-mariadb-client/README.md

 ## Rationale

-The goal is to minimize boilerplate code when doing the same things using Connector/C. Only recurring usages are wrapped into helper classes or plain functions.
+The idea is to minimize boilerplate code when doing the same things using Connector/C. Only recurring usages are wrapped into helper classes or plain functions.
 Mixed uses of this module and Connector/C API are expected.
-Remember to always use `bux::C_MySQL`, `bux::C_MySqlStmt`, `bux::C_MySqlResult` over `MYSQL*`, `MYSQL_STMT*`, `MYSQL_RES*` and you will be fine.
+Always prefer `bux::C_MySQL`, `bux::C_MySqlStmt`, `bux::C_MySqlResult` over `MYSQL*`, `MYSQL_STMT*`, `MYSQL_RES*` and you will be fine.

 ## API Summary